jorisvink/litany/README.md

 as a separate process), your peer needs to do the same right now as there is no signaling yet.

-Messages are limited to 512 byte messages.
+Messages are limited to 512 bytes each.
 Messages are resent if a peer does not ACK a message after 5 seconds.

 ## Building